arbor-sim/arbor/doc/concepts/index.rst

 Concepts overview
 =================

-Arbor is a library that lets you to model neural networks with morphologically detailed cells; itwhich it then executes the resulting simulation on a variety of hardware.
+Arbor is a library that lets you to model neural networks with morphologically detailed cells; which it then executes the resulting simulation on a variety of hardware.
 The execution can optionally be configured in high detail but comes with sensible defaults.

 .. raw:: html
    :file: over3.html